 Paying for Treatment

 Aster Springs offers multiple payment options, and we ensure that each client has a financial plan that works for them prior to admission.
-Currently, we are in-network with Aetna, Anthem, and Humana.
-We also accept out-of-network benefits and offer a private-pay rate.
+Currently, we are in-network with Aetna, Anthem, Humana, MultiPlan, Optima Health, and UnitedHealthcare and affiliates, including Optum, UMR, etc. We also accept out-of-network benefits and offer a private-pay rate.

 Our financial team takes the time to help each client understand their benefits and cost of care so there aren’t any surprises.
 This is vital so our clients don’t feel burdened while they’re focusing on treatment.
 However, we do not accept Medicare, Medicaid, or TRICARE.

 The average length of stay in the residential level of care varies based on the individual’s needs coming into the program and their progression throughout treatment.
 We aren’t a set time-frame program, but rather we advocate for the appropriate level and duration of care that gives each client the best chance at sustained recovery.
 If utilizing insurance for coverage, the length of stay is largely dependent on insurance approval as well.

 Can someone ever fully recover from an eating disorder, or are they always in recovery?
 How do you know if you are recovered?